yogi1967/MoneydancePythonScripts/index.md

 NOTE: Toolbox has the ability to update your dataset/settings in Update and Advanced mode(s).
 In the default Basic mode it's READONLY and VERY useful!
 NOTE: Also installs three new Extensions Menu options:
   - Move Investment Transactions: Allows you to move the txns you have selected in the visible Investment Register.
-  - Total Selected Transactions:  Will total up the txns you have selected in the visible register.
   - Zap md+/ofx/qif (default) memo fields: Will search for and zap memo fields on downloaded txns when memo matches the downloaded data.

     <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/toolbox/toolbox_readme.txt">(View the Toolbox HELPFILE)